 Following the work completed last year, the Brisbane Metro concept has evolved to an expanded network of high frequency services.

-Brisbane Metro will now run over 21 kilometres linking Eight Mile Plains, RBWH and UQ Lakes busway stations using existing busway infrastructure.
+Brisbane Metro will now run over 21 kilometres linking Eight Mile Plains, Royal Brisbane and Women's Hospital (RBWH), University of Queensland Lakes (UQ Lakes) and all busway stations in between using existing busway infrastructure.

 The alignment will feature two new high capacity, high frequency Metro lines: